 Cognitive Adaptive Training (CAT) is an evidence-based psychosocial intervention designed to bypass cognitive and motivational impairments associated with serious mental illness in an effort to improve functional outcomes.
 CAT interventions include environmental supports such as signs, checklists, alarms, pill containers, and the organization of belongings to cue and sequence adaptive behaviors in the client’s home.
 The interventions are individualized based upon a standardized assessment of each person’s needs and challenges.
 For more information, please call CAT coordinator Heather Busanet at 210-562-5253.

-The Transitional Care Clinic (TCC) Lets get rid of this link is dedicated to improving the quality of peoples’ lives by engaging them in mental health services, promoting growth toward personal goals, decreasing the need for psychiatric hospitalization, and linking them to long-term services.
+The Transitional Care Clinic (TCC) is dedicated to improving the quality of peoples’ lives by engaging them in mental health services, promoting growth toward personal goals, decreasing the need for psychiatric hospitalization, and linking them to long-term services.
 It provides short-term (about 3 months) medication, counseling and case management services for patients who are referred from designated San Antonio hospitals after treatment on an inpatient unit or in the emergency department.
 Patients can only access the TCC through direct referral from University Hospital.
 For more information about this program, please call the TCC Clinic Manager, Katie Thompson-Moyer, at 210-450-6450.

 Telehealth Counseling for Military Caregivers

 Providing care to a loved one can be rewarding—and also tough.
 Let us provide care and support for you as you serve those who served our country.

 Anyone who helps a wounded, ill, or injured Service Member or Veteran with their medical or psychological care or with activities of daily living is a Military Caregiver.
 You may be a spouse, family member, loved one, or friend.